 It is important for students to be present for all assessment tasks completed at school.
-If a task is missed due to illness, the student must talk to the Head Teacher of that subject, submit a relevant medical certificate and a completed illness/misadventure form.
-Extenuating circumstances presented in writing and supported with independent evidence may be considered by the Head Teacher.
-It is the student's responsibility to see the relevant Head Teacher on the day of their return to make arrangements.
+If a task is missed due to illness, the student must talk to the Deputy Principal, submit a relevant medical certificate and a completed illness/misadventure form.
+Extenuating circumstances presented in writing and supported with independent evidence may be considered.
+It is the student's responsibility to see the Deputy Principal on the day of their return to make arrangements to complete the assessment task.
 The completion of that task will then be negotiated.
 Students must be prepared to complete the task on the day of their return.

-In the case of prolonged absence or when a substitute task is inappropriate, the student will be given an estimate based on his/her performance in other areas.
+In the case of prolonged absence or when a substitute task is inappropriate, the student may be given an estimate based on his/her performance in other areas.